DreamRuthenium/PixelLinerTranslate/README.md

 This repository provide translated PixelLiner versions, and a simple translate tool without the need of source code.
 ## Install translated version
-Currently, Chinese version of PixelLiner 0.97.15 is provided.
+Currently, Chinese & English version of PixelLiner 0.97.15 is provided.
 Although the translated version looks good to me, since I do not have much translation experience, there might be flaws in translation results.
 I encourage creating your own translation version with tool provided.
 ### Install translated release
 Download releases at here:
 | Language | Link | Supported versions